 - 1. Using the projector, watch the two videos as a group.
 The first is for young people age 13 to 24 and is about positive strategies for dealing with stress and the risks of drinking or taking drugs.
-The second is for young people age 13 to 16 and is about the importance of having a good support network and speaking up for yourself. - 2.
-Activate the Age 13-16 Activity PDF presentation to project the talking points on the screen. - 3.
-In response to the videos, and to get the group processing the information, lead a group discussion by projecting and asking each of the following questions: - What do you think about the ways of dealing with stress presented in the first video? - Note for the person leading the activity: The strategies shown in the video include: making lists, writing down your feelings, being prepared, laughing or making others laugh, playing a game to take your mind off of things, turning a boring task into a pleasant activity, spending time with your dog. - Do you have examples of stressful situations in your life or in the lives of people your age in general? - What ways do you know of, or use, to deal with stress and solve problems?
+The second is for young people age 17 to 24 and is about overcoming the challenges and risks involved with drinking and drug use. - 2.
+Activate the presentation for the Age 17-24 Activity PDF to project the talking points on the screen. - 3.
+In response to the videos, and to get the group processing the information, lead a group discussion by projecting and asking each of the following questions: - What do you think about the ways of dealing with stress presented in the first video?
+Note for the person leading the activity: The strategies shown in the video include: making lists, writing down your feelings, being prepared, laughing or making others laugh, playing a game to take your mind off of things, turning a boring task into a pleasant activity, spending time with your dog. - Do you have examples of stressful situations in your life or in the lives of people your age in general? - What ways do you know of, or use, to deal with stress and solve problems?
 Note for the person leading the activity: It can be a good idea to write down the answers on a whiteboard. - In your opinion, why might it be helpful to talk to someone you trust when you're going through a tough time?

-Note for the person leading the activity: Mention that talking to someone you trust can help you get your feelings out in the open, get an outside opinion, brainstorm solutions, find out that there are other people with similar experiences, get help or support, etc.
+Note for the person leading the activity: Mention that talking to someone you trust can help you get your feelings out in the open, get an outside opinion, brainstorm solutions, find out that there are other people with similar experiences, get help or support, etc. - 4.
+To wrap up the first part of the activity, complete your group's list of solutions for dealing with tough situations by projecting all the tips in the anti-stress toolbox included in the Age 17-24 Activity onto the screen.